The best air fryers serve up deliciously golden foods fast — giving you more time to relax. (Cuisinart)

 Ninja 4-Quart Air Fryer: Ninja's 4-Quart comes with four functions: air fry, roast, reheat and dehydrate, each of which performed well in our tests.
 The basket is deep — enough to fit chunkier chicken — and easy to clean.
 Ideal for three people, it holds less food than the Cuisinart 6-Quart and there isn't a clear panel so you can't see your food (there also isn't a "toss reminder" function, though there is a "pause" button for checking in).

 Cosori TurboBlaze 6-Quart Air Fryer: The TurboBlaze offers four functions — air fry, roast, broil and bake — along with five settings for added convenience (at a lower cost than many air fryers with the same or less range).
-Yahoo executive editor Nicole Sforza tested the model and says it couldn’t be easier to use, tapping it “nonstop for quick kid meals” (such as frozen chicken tenders, mozzarella sticks and fish sticks) and countless family dinners since.
-One snag: The display is on top, which can be challenging if programming at or below eye level (as with many of the air fryers we evaluated, there’s also no window display).
+Executive Editor Nicole Sforza tested the model and says it couldn't be easier to use, tapping it "nonstop for quick kid meals" (such as frozen chicken tenders, mozzarella sticks and fish sticks) and countless family dinners since.
+One snag: The display is on top, which can be challenging if programming at or below eye level (as with many of the air fryers we evaluated, there's also no window display).

-Philips 3000 Series 13-in-1 Air Fryer: Philips launched the first air fryer in 2010, setting the standard and introducing many iterations since.
+Philips 3000 Series Air Fryer: Philips launched the first air fryer in 2010, setting the standard and introducing many iterations since.
 The 3000 Series served up perfectly textured snacks in our tests and it grills, roasts and bakes, among other functions.
-Its seven cooking presets were useful for heating foods that didn’t come with air fryer instructions.
+Its seven cooking presets were useful for heating foods that didn't come with air fryer instructions.
 Though, we ultimately prioritized the Cuisinart 6-Quart as our top pick for a similar capacity because you can see your food easier and it has a more intuitive display.

 Instant Vortex Plus XL 8-Quart Air Fryer: At 8 quarts, the capacity of this dual-basket air fryer from Instant is slightly higher than the Ninja Foodi FlexBasket, and all of its functions — from air frying to roasting — worked and worked well.
 We also appreciated the clear basket panels for watching our food come along.
 Aside from not having the removable insert the Foodi offered, Yahoo Senior Tech Writer Rick Broida struggled with the Vortex's "terse instructional manual, which might leave you guessing at how best to cook various items."

 Typhur Dome Air Fryer Oven: Typhur's Dome Air Fryer is one of the coolest-looking we've seen (Broida likened it to something you might see in outer space).
 It has a large, shallow basket stretching wide enough to fit a 12-inch pizza, 10 strips of bacon or 32 chicken wings — and spread out so you don't need to pause and rotate anything.
 There are five cooking options: air fry, roast, broil, toast and dehydrate, plus presets, and you can connect the fryer to the Typhur app to control and monitor it from your phone.
 There's even a self-cleaning mode.
 The catch?
-In his full review, Broida notes the app can be "naggy" with the basket removed and that, for a device with such a high price tag, the presets are limited.
+In his review, Broida notes the app can be "naggy" with the basket removed and that, for a device with such a high price tag, the presets are limited.

 An air fryer works like a convection oven, circulating hot air around food.
 This means you don't have to worry about flipping, say, chicken nuggets, as long as they're not overlapping.
 The main difference between an air fryer and a convection oven is that air fryers blow air more rapidly and in a smaller space, therefore speeding up the cooking process.